(Options: Cycling, Longer/Shorter Stays, Wine Tours)

 NOT INCLUDED (for participants and non-participants)

-Airfare, personal expenses, city/tourist taxes, any additional meals, optional day tours, transfers to/from the estate, car rental, tips and gratuities, groceries purchased for your private accommodations, rental of cell phones (we can normally arrange a cell phone rental for you), phone calls, any additional cleaning or maid service, purchase of estate wine and olive oil, occasional meals and any of the optional activities.
+Airfare, personal expenses, city/tourist taxes (payable upon arrival on site in cash), any additional meals, optional day tours, transfers to/from the estate, car rental, tips and gratuities, groceries purchased for your private accommodations, rental of cell phones (we can normally arrange a cell phone rental for you), phone calls, any additional cleaning or maid service, purchase of estate wine and olive oil, occasional meals and any of the optional activities.
 Internet keys are also available for hire at €15 per week plus usage which is based on a per hour rate

 For further inquiries or to register, click here.